-We are Level II Research Centre within Edith Cowan University (ECU), Western Australia’s oldest tertiary education institution and newest university.
+We are a Level II Research Centre within Edith Cowan University (ECU), Western Australia’s oldest tertiary education institution and newest university.
 Awarded university status in 1991, ECU is a large multi-campus institution serving communities in WA and a significant cohort of international students (more).

 Our work in the area of translational research with a population health focus – in which we are a world leader – makes research and other information available in a form that has immediate, practical utility for practitioners and policy-makers in the area of Indigenous health, enabling them to make decisions based on the best available evidence (more).